 And, he’s still the sheriff.

-After Tom was sworn into office, I wrote copy for the Sheriff’s Department webpage.
+After Tom was sworn into office, I wrote content for the Sheriff’s Department webpage.

 Law enforcement must respect the people that we serve.
 When we work together and keep the lines of communication open, we can achieve our primary common goal: public safety.
 As your Sheriff, I am fully committed to running this office with fairness and serving all of you equally with dignity, as I have since the first day I was sworn in as a police officer.Thomas J. Dougherty, Sheriff of Livingston County